Module 1

 You pull the full data.
 In two months of TalentScreen operation, 14 of 16 rejected candidates over 50 scored below threshold on the same opaque metric.
 Zero candidates under 35 have been rejected.
 You open LinkedIn to distract yourself and freeze.

 Have you seen David Okonkwo's LinkedIn post?
 It's got 400 comments.
 He's naming us.
-Well, not us specifically — but "a London fintech using AI to screen out experienced candidates."
+Well, not us specifically — but "a Dublin fintech using AI to screen out experienced candidates."
 His former colleague at Barclays just shared it.

 I saw it.